piperfw/diary/README.md

 - No longer breaks if `event.json` contains an empty JSON array (i.e. user has no events).
 ##### V1.2 (2018-06-22)
 - Added `-s` option to saved events to `saved_events` in a human readable format.
 Events are grouped by year.
+##### V1.3 (2018-07-14)
+- Added `-d` option to remove events from the diary within a certian number of days
+- Number of events may now be negative (view/delete events in the past)
+- `-v` option to display version number